 It could be working out too hard, not getting enough sleep, worrying about work or family.
 We are all unique but do what you can to get to know yourself better and work on how you manage that stress.
-We’ve got a Gut Diary that includes Gut Started pages, Gut Tips, The Gut Stuff Stool Chart and your Veggie Checklist.
-Gut yours here.
+We’ve got a Gut Diary that includes Gut Started pages, The Gut Stuff Stool Chart and space for your weekly shopping list.
+Get yours here.

 Then once you’ve done all of that?
 Chill out and let your body do its thing; those little microbes are smarter than you think!